-- You have operated your new business in New York State for more than five years, excluding short years of the business; or - Your new business is substantially similar in operation and ownership to a business that: - 1. is (or was) subject to any of the following taxes: - franchise tax on transportation and transmission corporations and associations; - additional franchise tax on transportation and transmission corporations and associations; - franchise tax on farmers, fruit growers, and other like agricultural corporations organized and operated on a cooperative basis; - franchise tax on water-works companies, gas companies, electric or steam heating, lighting, and power companies; - · franchise tax on business corporations;
+- you have operated your new business in New York State for more than five years, excluding short years of the business; or - your new business is substantially similar in operation and ownership to a business that: - 1. is (or was) subject to any of the following taxes: - franchise tax on transportation and transmission corporations and associations; - additional franchise tax on transportation and transmission corporations and associations; - franchise tax on farmers, fruit growers, and other like agricultural corporations organized and operated on a cooperative basis; - franchise tax on water-works companies, gas companies, electric or steam heating, lighting, and power companies;

-- · franchise tax on banking corporations; or - · franchise tax on insurance corporations; - would have been subject to the New York State unincorporated business tax (as such tax was in effect on January 1, 1980); or - had income or losses that are (or were) included in computing your New York State personal income tax.
+- · franchise tax on business corporations; - · franchise tax on banking corporations; or - franchise tax on insurance corporations; - 2. would have been subject to the New York State unincorporated business tax (as such tax was in effect on January 1, 1980); or - 3. had income or losses that are (or were) included in computing your New York State personal income tax.

-If you are a shareholder of an S corporation that has an election in effect under section 660 of the Tax Law, and the S corporation qualifies as a new business as defined in section 210.12(j) of the Tax Law, you may qualify to have the excess credit that relates to your pro rata share of the corporation's credit refunded.
+If you are a shareholder of an S corporation that has an election in effect under Tax Law section 660, and the S corporation qualifies as a new business as defined in Tax Law section 210.12(j), you may qualify to have the excess credit that relates to your pro rata share of the corporation's credit refunded.